jefisalreadytkn/shark-craft/README.md

-# jef-craft
+# shark-craft
-just an eaglercraft html reposted on github.
+just an eaglercraft html reposted on github for my convenience also to use while im bored in school.